LianZifeng/BrainSeg/README.md

 ***

 ***
-# Get started with B-CLIP
+# Get started with B-Syn and B-CLIP
 ## Step 1: Set up the environment for BiomedCLIP
 Our B-CLIP fine-tunes BiomedCLIP text encoder based on LoRA, so you need to first configure the Biomedical environment: